-Arabic Language Studies and Culture Minor
+Arabic Language and Culture Studies Minor

 Arabic is one of the critical languages as labeled by the U.S. government and is one of the six official languages of the U.N.
 It is spoken in 22 countries (300 million people) and is the liturgical language for over one billion Muslims.
 The Arabic language studies and culture minor provides students with a practical and marketable command of the Arabic language as well as a cultural understanding, both important tools in today’s global world.
 Proficiency in the Arabic language and culture will equip students for careers in education, international business, law, nursing, social work, government and the armed forces.